Sunday Closing (Wales) Act 1881

-The Sunday Closing (Wales) Act 1881 was an Act of the Parliament of the United Kingdom.
+The Sunday Closing (Wales) Act 1881 (44 & 45 Vict. c.
+61) was an act of the Parliament of the United Kingdom.
 It was one of the Licensing Acts 1828 to 1886.
 It required the closure of all public houses in Wales on Sundays.
-The Act had considerable political importance as a formal acknowledgement of the separate character of Wales, setting a precedent for future legislation and decisions.
+The act had considerable political importance as a formal acknowledgement of the separate character of Wales, setting a precedent for future legislation and decisions.
 It was repealed in 1911.

 Introduction of the legislation

 The legislation was introduced by the Liberal Government elected in 1880 under Prime Minister William Ewart Gladstone.
 It was the first Act since the annexation of Wales which specifically applied only to Wales.
 A similar Bill which would have applied in England was rejected by Parliament.
 The 1881 Act did not apply to Monmouthshire, but was extended over that county in 1915 under wartime legislation which was reaffirmed in 1921.
 However, later Acts which were specific to Wales, including the Welsh Intermediate Education Act 1889, were also applied to Monmouthshire.